vowsjs/kyuri/README.md

 For further information about VowsJS, please visit it's repository here.

 ###Protip:
-Kyuri is meant to be a low-level tool. if you want to compose Features and Scenarios using Kyuri and a rich user-interface check out our other Node Knockout Entry, [prenup][2].
+kyuri is meant to be a low-level tool. if you want to compose Features and Scenarios using kyuri and a rich user-interface check out our other Node Knockout Entry, [prenup][2].

 ## Authors